cuzv/PhotoBrowser/README.md

 }
 ```

-For more information checkout the Sample in project
+For more information checkout the Example in project.